k0f1/configuring-linux-web-server/README.md

 #### Add the following lines of code to the myapp.wsgi file:
-Create the `/var/www/your_domain/your_domain.wsgi` file using the command sudo vim /var/www/your_domain/your_domainp.wsgi.

 Then add this block of code to the `your_domain.wsgi` application.

 ```#!/usr/bin/python3